 It all started somewhere in mid-Jan 16 when I started planning for the Everest base camp trek.
 All the tour packages were highly overpriced (around INR 70,000- 90,000).
 Eventually, I decided to do the trek unaided.

 I started exploring all the do about’s for the trek.
-After a lot of google search, I finally made my itinerary for the trip and started buying all the necessary gears required for the trek.
+After a lot of Google searching, I finally made my itinerary for the trip and started buying all the necessary gears required for the trek.
 Also, a prior booking of flight is needed from Kathmandu to Lukla.
 The actual trekking starts from Lukla airport.
 For flight booking visit Tara Air.

 7th April